iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

 Now we are ready to create methods for updating Chart data based on selected `UISegmentControl`.
 We have 2 Segments, namely `First` & `Second`.
-When user taps on `First` segment `setDataForSegmentFirst()` method will be executed, Similarly, When user taps on `Second` segment `setDataForSegmentSecond()` method will be executed.
+When user taps on `First` segment `setDataForSegmentFirst()` method will be executed and When user taps on `Second` segment `setDataForSegmentSecond()` method will be executed.
-We reset chart data i.e. `hBarChartView.data = nil` in each of these methods and use `singleLineCategory1` categories in case of `First` &
+We start by resetting chart data i.e. `hBarChartView.data = nil` in each of these methods and use `singleLineCategory1` categories in case of `First` &
 `singleLineCategory2` categories in case of `Second` to format X-axis values of Chart.
-Next we create `arrEntries` for Chart entries and append values by using `unitsSold` for `First` segment & `unitsSold2` for `Second` segment.
+Next we create `arrEntries` for Chart entries and append `unitsSold` values for `First` segment & `unitsSold2` for `Second` segment.
 After creating `BarChartData` from `BarChartDataSet` we notify ChartView of data modification with `hBarChartView.data?.notifyDataChanged()`:

 **Note** : This is horizontal bar chart so X-axis are configured to `bottom`.
 You can change `xAxis.labelPosition = .bottom`